 Publishers who are using both anonymous and branding floor types have to go with the floor price that takes both of them into consideration.
 If you notice that buyers are bidding majorly via branding, you can stick close to the branding floor price.
 On the other hand, if buyers are buying via anonymous branding type, you can place your floor price close to the anonymous floor.

-Generally speaking, it shouldn’t matter as buyers who are willing to bid for your impressions without seeing the URL, would probably be willing to continue bidding (maybe higher) with URL in the bid request.
+Generally speaking, it shouldn’t matter as buyers who are willing to bid for your impressions without seeing the URL, would probably be willing to continue bidding (maybe higher) with the URL in the bid request.

 In case you need more info, Google published its own guide to help you create optimal unified pricing rules.
 Access it here.